-THE GEORGE C. MARSHALL RESEARCH LIBRARY in Lexington, Virginia, announces a unique research and writing opportunity for undergraduate students.
+The George C. Marshall Research Library in Lexington, Virginia, announces a unique research and writing opportunity for undergraduate students in the area.

-- To give undergraduate students studying history at select institutions an opportunity to undertake research and writing projects using the research library’s rich and vast holdings of primary sources.
+- Give undergraduate students studying history at area institutions an opportunity to undertake research and writing projects using the research library’s rich and vast holdings of primary sources.

-- Scholars may choose topics in twentieth-century diplomatic, military, or political history from 1898 to 1960—the approximate dates of George C. Marshall’s public service—that can be supported, in large part, by the collections of primary source records that reside in the archives.
+- Scholars may choose topics in twentieth-century diplomatic, military, or political history from 1898 to 1960—the approximate dates of George C. Marshall’s public service—that can be supported, in large part, by the collections that reside in the archives.

-- Interested students should submit an application.
+- Interested students submit an application.
 Applicants must be a declared a history major/minor.

 - Students are required to make arrangements with their faculty advisor or course instructor to determine appropriate course credit for their work.

-- Spring applications must be received no later than January 28, 2019.
-Fall applications must be received no later than September 23, 2019.
+- Spring applications must be received no later than January 31, 2020.

 Period of Scholarship

-- Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience throughout the fall and/or spring semester.
+- Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience throughout the semester.

 - Papers may be completed in conjunction with a regular course, independent study, or an honors thesis.

-- All spring semester and year-long research papers must be submitted by May 15, 2019.
-All fall semester research papers must be submitted by December 20, 2019.
+- All spring semester research papers must be submitted by May 15, 2020.

 - Monetary awards for the top 3 papers: 1st – $250, 2nd – $150, 3rd – $100.